Old Trafford (area): Geography

 Old Trafford borders Firswood, Gorse Hill and Trafford Park.
 The area is effectively a peninsula, with its northern boundary the River Irwell, now canalised into the Manchester Ship Canal, and to the east a tributary of the Irwell, the Cornbrook, culverted as the area grew in the 19th century.
 The southern boundary, the Black Brook, was culverted at about the same time, under Upper Chorlton Road.
 Some small anomalies due to the brook's underground route were not amended until the late 1980s.

 Old Trafford makes up the northeastern tip of Stretford and adjoins St. Georges, Hulme, Whalley Range and Moss Side – all of which are in the City of Manchester – and Ordsall to the northeast, which is in the City of Salford.
 At the crossroads of Brooks's Bar, the boundaries between Old Trafford and Hulme and Moss Side and Whalley Range meet.

 On the western side of the area, Seymour Grove is named after the millionaire grocer Sir Thomas Seymour Mead.

-Landmarks
+Sports grounds

 Old Trafford Football Stadium, home of Manchester United F.C.